-When it comes to ice climbing, a harness is one of the most important pieces of equipment you can own.
-Ice climbers are often faced with some extreme situations in which they need to be secured at all times.
-A good quality ice climbing harness should have a wide range of features that will keep them safe and secure while they climb.
-To find out more about what makes an excellent ice climbing harness, please read on!
-In this post we’re going to talk about how an ice climber’s needs change as their level progresses from beginner all the way up through expert level.
-We’ll also cover why having different types of gear for different levels is so important when it comes to safety and security.
+Ice climbers are often faced with some extreme climate and ice fall situations in which they need to be secured at all times, even in the slipperiest of conditions.
+A good quality ice climbing harness should have a wide range of features that will keep you safe and secure while you traverse the icy slopes.
+To find out more about what makes an excellent ice climbing harness, we’re going to talk about how an ice climber’s needs change as their level progresses from beginner all the way up through expert level.
+We’ll also cover why having different standards of gear for different climbing levels is so important when it comes to safety and security, and share some of our top picks for ice climbing harnesses.

 What is the Best Ice Climbing Harness?